 Learn More About Filing an OSHA Complaint After a Boston Construction Site Accident

 OSHA is meant to help prevent Boston construction site accidents.
 As such, workers can report known hazards on a construction site that could potentially cause injuries or OSHA can become involved once an accident occurs.
-To discuss filing an OSHA complaint for an issue on a construction site, call our Boston attorneys for families of construction site deaths today for a consultation.
+To discuss filing an OSHA complaint for an issue on a construction site, call our Boston personal injury law firm for a consultation.